Rafael Tovar y de Teresa: Management in the National Council for Culture and the Arts (1992–2000)

 As president of Conaculta, he defined and adopted strategic projects for cultural policy and the modernization of institutions.
 During his tenure, in 1993, the National System of Art Creators was formed to contribute to the promotion and recognition of creative activity in the arts, as a fundamental part of the national identity and as revaluation of those who have delivered their talent for the enrichment of the cultural legacy of Mexico.

 In 1994, the National Center of the Arts as a space to generate and explore new models and approaches around education, research and artistic diffusion, and also to foster interdiscipline in art, promote new technologies in the arts and create spaces for academic and artistic cooperation between institutions of different systems and levels in Mexico and abroad.

 Also in 1994, it was created, in the building known as The Citadel, the Image Center, for the exposition of photography. n audiovisual media, the Channel 22 of open television.
 In the cinema, the Foprocine (Fund for Quality Film Production in Spanish) and the Fidecine (Fund of Investment and Stimulus to Cinema in Spanish), for the production of short films and feature films, deserving of awards in many cases and participants in international festivals.

 During this period, the program Ibermedia in 1999, to develop excellent cinematographic projects.
 Likewise, it was integrated into the cultural sector National Cineteca, to which resources were allocated to protect its collections and expand and renovate its facilities.
 To stimulate film culture, the Universal Video Library.

-With the purpose of providing the country with a new national museum that concentrated the folk art, a trust was created for the development of the project to which, in collaboration with the Government of Mexico City, it was assigned a space in the Historic Center of Mexico City, currently the headquarters of Museum of Popular Art.
+With the purpose of providing the country with a new national museum that concentrated the folk art, a trust was created for the development of the project to which, in collaboration with the Government of Mexico City, it was assigned a space in the Historic Center of Mexico City, currently the headquarters of Museo de Arte Popular.

 In parallel to his responsibility as president of Conaculta, he was executive secretary of the Year 2000 Program Committee: "From the 20th Century to the Third Millennium", celebration of the arrival of this emblematic date that was the reason in Mexico for a vast number of projects and activities.